 Suddenly it was like we were just two human beings in this room, going through this crazy thing together

-Jason Moss (JM): One of the things I've realized over the past few years, as I've emerged from my own journey through treatment, was that there were all these people around me — my family, my friends — who were all having parallel journeys of their own and going through situations that were traumatic and difficult in so many different ways.
-And so I'm curious, what was it like for you when I was first diagnosed?
+Jason Moss (JM): One of the things that I've realized over the past few years as I've kind of emerged from my own journey with going through treatment was that there were all these people around me, my family, my friends who were all having these parallel journeys of their own and going through these situations that were traumatic and difficult in so many different ways.
+And so I guess I'm curious, what was it like for you when I was first diagnosed?

-KM: I never thought about eyebrows, like what they mean as a person.
-Because I'd never seen anybody without them.
-And I remember thinking that this treatment has gone so deep and so long.
-Looking at you, it was like a different person.
-So it was hard, but it is nothing compared to what you went through.
+KM: I never thought about eyebrows, like what they mean, as a person, because I'd never seen anybody without them.
+And I remember thinking that this treatment has gone so deep and so long, looking at you, it was like a different person.
+So it was hard but it was nothing compared to what you went through.

 KM: So I think we all took something away from this.
-For me, it reminded me how important family is.
-I don't take anything for granted, Jason, whether it's your health, whether it's your happiness.
+For me, it reminded me that, you know, how important family is and I don't take anything for granted whether it's your health, whether it's your happiness.
 And I think your experience helped teach me that.
-And you know, Jason, I don't tell you a lot, but I'm really proud of you.
-Everything you went through, the person that you've grown up to be, the values that you have, and how through that challenging experience you've been able to take it and try to turn it into something that is more positive in a way that you can help other people.
+And you know what Jason, I don't tell you a lot, but I'm really proud of you.
+Everything you went through, the person that you've grown up to be, the values that you have and how through that challenging experience, you've been able to take it and try and turn it into something that is more positive in a way that you can help other people.

 JM: Thank you.
-I'm super grateful that we could have this conversation.
+I'm super grateful that we can have this conversation.

 KM: Me too.